thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 usual checks and balances applied to historical accounts.

-The Roman sources affirm key background facts that Jesus was crucified under Pontius Pilate, that His followers worshiped Him as divine and that the movement grew rapidly despite persecution.
+The Roman sources affirm key background facts that Jesus was crucified under Pontius Pilate, that His followers worshipped Him as divine and that the movement grew rapidly despite persecution.
 These statements confirm the historical framework within which the resurrection was proclaimed.

 The Gospels unanimously report that Jesus' tomb was found empty by women followers - an embarrassing detail